Dispersion of active particles in oscillatory Poiseuille flow: Funding

 \section{Funding}

 Numerical simulations were enabled in part by the Digital Research Alliance of Canada.
 Z. P. was supported by the Discovery Grants program (Grant No. RGPIN-2025-05310) of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+Z. P. acknowledges support from the Erskine Fellowship at the University of Canterbury, during which part of this work was completed.